-Use this command to trace PIMSMv6 packet reception and transmission. receive traces only received PIMSMv6 packets and transmit traces only transmitted PIMSMv6 packets.
+Use this command to trace PIMSMv6 packet reception and transmission.
+If you use the receive option, only received PIMSMv6 packets are traced.
+If you use the transmit option, only transmitted PIMSMv6 packets are traced.
 When neither keyword is used in the command, then all PIMSMv6 packet traces are dumped.
 Vital information such as source address, destination address, control packet type, packet length, and the interface on which the packet is received or transmitted is displayed on the console.

+Default disabled

-Format debug ipv6 pimsm packet [receive | transmit]
+Format debug ipv6 pimsm packet [receive transmit]

+Mode Privileged EXEC